Program Highlights

 Unique Morning Report

 Morning report at Weill Cornell takes place each morning, where consult residents present interesting neurological cases from the prior day and night.
-Uniquely, several Neurology faculty including our chair Dr. Fink attend morning report each day to discuss cases, lending expert advice and mentorship to the consult team.
+Uniquely, several Neurology faculty including our chair Dr. Fink and our program director Dr. Robbins attend morning report each day to discuss cases, lending expert advice and mentorship to the inpatient teams.

 Mobile Stroke Treatment Units